-Size the main gas line in accordance with Table 8.
+Size the main gas line in accordance with Table 7.
 The figures shown are for straight lengths of pipe at 0.5 in.
 W.C. pressure drop, which is considered normal for low pressure systems.
 Note: Fittings such as elbows, tees and line regulators will add to the pipe pressure drop.
-Also refer to the latest version of the National Fuel Gas Code.
+Also refer to the current edition of the National Fuel Gas Code.

 Schedule 40 Steel or Wrought Iron Pipe is the preferred material for the gas line of this water heater.
-It is imperative to follow the sizing recommendations in the latest version of the National Fuel Gas Code if Corrugated Stainless Steel Tubing (CSST) is used as the gas line for this water heater.
+It is imperative to follow the sizing recommendations in the current edition of the National Fuel Gas Code if Corrugated Stainless Steel Tubing (CSST) is used as the gas line for this water heater.

-The heater is not intended for operation at higher than 14.0" W.C.
-(3.49 kPa) (1/2 pound per square inch gage) supply gas pressure.
-Exposure to higher supply pressure may cause damage to the gas valve which could result in fire or explosion.
-If overpressure has occurred such as through improper testing of gas lines or emergency malfunction of the supply system, the gas valve must be checked for safe operation.
+The heater is not intended for operation at higher than 14.0" W.C.natural gas, (1/2 pound per square inch gage) supply gas pressure.
+Exposure to higher supply pressure may cause damage to the gas control valve which could result in fire or explosion.
+If overpressure has occurred such as through improper testing of gas lines or emergency malfunction of the supply system, the gas control valve must be checked for safe operation.
 Make sure that the outside vents on the supply regulators and the safety vent valves are protected against blockage.
 These are parts of the gas supply system, not the heater.
 Vent blockage may occur during ice storms.

-TABLE 8 - GAS SUPPLY PIPE LENGTH (FEET)
+TABLE 7 - GAS SUPPLY PIPE LENGTHS (IN FEET) Maximum Equivalent Pipe Length - Natural Gas Only